munzirc/ai-powered-rfp-management-system/README.md

 # AI-Powered RFP Management System

-This project is an **AI-powered RFP management system** that automates how procurement requests and vendor proposals are handled.
-Users can write their requirements in simple language, and the system converts them into a **structured RFP** and sends it to vendors via email.
+This project is an **AI-powered RFP management system** that automates the handling of procurement requests and vendor proposals.
+Users can write their requirements in plain language, and the system converts them into a structured RFP that can be sent to vendors via email.
 Vendor proposals are received through email, including attachments.
-The system uses AI to extract structured information from these responses and compare them with the original RFP.
-This helps reduce manual review and provides a clear recommendation on which vendor to choose.
+AI extracts structured information from these responses and compares them with the original RFP, reducing manual review and providing clear recommendations for vendor selection.

 ---